sarkarp24/git-practice/README.md

-This is read mea file.
+This is read me file.